 Enjoy time outdoors observing art and nature, making art, and exploring creative writing during our week-long day camps at Storm King.
 Space is limited and sessions will be filled on a first-come, first-served basis.
-Scholarships available.
+Scholarships are available.

 New this year!